 Below is a list of the median annual salaries for Government Property Inspectors and Investigators in different U.S. states.

 |District of Columbia||$93,240|

-What Tools do Government Property Inspectors and Investigators Use?
+Tools & Technologies Used by Government Property Inspectors and Investigators

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Government Property Inspectors and Investigators: